 7. Villas Colibri Cozumel

-Villas Colibri was another property that really pleasantly surprised me.
+Villas Colibri boutique hotel in Cozumel was another property that really pleasantly surprised me.

-Tucked into a very busy area of the real Cozumel – i.e. back into town where the residents live and do their daily errands, etc. – Villas Colibri is a pretty, peaceful oasis for visitors to the island and a great place to stay in Cozumel.
+Tucked into a very busy area of the real Cozumel – i.e. back into town where the residents live and do their daily errands, etc. – Villas Colibri is a pretty, peaceful oasis for visitors to the island and a great place to stay in San Miguel de Cozumel.

 With a hammock on the little patio or private terrace of each room, and a nice pool in the courtyard, Colibri (which means hummingbird) could also be a perfect place if you’re planning to stay and work remotely in Cozumel for a while.

 8. Villas Las Anclas – Boutique Hotel Cozumel Downtown

-Villas Las Anclas boutique-style hotel has 8 spacious villas with a great courtyard, communal outdoor kitchen area, and a central swimming pool.
+Villas Las Anclas boutique-style hotel in Cozumel has 8 spacious villas with a great courtyard, communal outdoor kitchen area, and a central swimming pool.

 Visitors love that it is right downtown yet feels quiet and protected from some of the hustle and bustle.
 (I used to live right down the street, and can attest to that being one of my favorite blocks in town, and yet it’s just one block in from the waterfront “main drag” Ave.
 Melgar).

 And every review seems to mention the excellent staff and cleanliness.
 (Pretty common reviews for Cozumel as a whole, but always good to make sure!)

 CHECK AVAILABILITY for Villas Las Anclas hotel with Booking.com, right here.